RooTender/YAAVP/README.md

 ## Requirements
 - Android Studio
   - The emulator you want (*or just connect to your device*)
+  - CMake
   - NDK

 ## Legal notice
 I would have a really hard time without the project template provided from Google.
 The source to the project it [here](https://github.com/googlesamples/android-vulkan-tutorials), I highly recommend to check this stuff.
-Huge thank you to you guys, keep up the good work 😉!
+Huge **thank you** (*bold letters here, it's a necessity*) to you guys, keep up the good work 😉!

 ## License
 Apache License, Version 2.0